EffectOrientedProgramming/book/Chapters/environment_variables.md

 sys.env.environment = OriginalDeveloper
 ```

-Before looking at the official ZIO implementation of `System`, we will create a simpler version.
+Before looking at the official ZIO implementation of `System`, we will create a less-capable version.
 We need a `trait` that will indicate what is needed from the environment.
+The real implementation is a bit more complex, to handle corner cases.

 ```scala mdoc
 import zio.ZIO

 trait System:
   def env(
       variable: String
   ): ZIO[Any, Nothing, Option[String]]
 ```

-Now, our live implementation will simply wrap our original, unsafe function call.
+Now, our live implementation will wrap our original, unsafe function call.

 ```scala mdoc
 object SystemLive extends System: